-• When assembling rotating element of a 420 Series Pump it is important that the curve of impeller blades is in agreement with pump rotation.
-(See insert in Figures 4, 5, or 6).
+When assembling rotating element of a 1800 Series Pump, it is important that the curve of the impeller blades is in agreement with pump rotation.

-Carefully check to see that the proper shaft sleeve has been keyed into place for rotation of pump.
-If the correct shaft sleeve is not keyed onto shaft, it can spin loose during operation of pump and cause extensive damage.

-5. Install packing or mechanical seats and secure according to the following specific instructions:
+- Carefully check that proper shaft sleeve has been keyed into place for rotation of pump.
+If correct shaft sleeve is not keyed onto shaft, it can spin loose during operation of pump and cause excessive damage.
+Refer to Sleeve Adjustment Illustration. - 5.
+Install packing or mechanical seals and secure according to the following specific instructions.